Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 ### Test Scenario Login Verification <Lucas\>

 #### Name
->   Login Verification.
+>   Login.

 #### Scenario
-> 1. Open the application.
+> 1. Actor Open the application.
-> 2. Verify that the homepage of the application is displayed.
-> 3. Navigate to the login page.
+> 2. System displays the login page.
-> 4. Enter valid login credentials (Peter, Peter2001).
+> 3. Actor enters valid login credentials (Peter, Peter2001).
-> 5. Click on the login button.
+> 4. Actor tries to log in with the credentials entered.
-> 6. Verify that the system indicates the success of the login.
+> 5.	the system indicates the success of the login.
-> 7. Verify that the user is directed to their account page.
+> 6. Actor is redirected to the acount page.

 #### Result